apache/mynewt-site/docs/get_started/how_to_edit_docs.md

 ### Adding a new page

 If you create a new file somewhere in the `docs` subdirectory to add a new page, you have to add a line in the `mkdocs.yml` file at the correct level.
-For example, if you add a new module named "Ethernet" by creating a new file named `ethernet.md` in the chapter5 subdirectory, you have to insert the following line under `Modules:` in the `mkdocs.yml` file.
+For example, if you add a new module named "Ethernet" by creating a new file named `ethernet.md` in the `modules` subdirectory, you have to insert the following line under `Modules:` in the `mkdocs.yml` file.

-        - 'Ethernet': 'chapter5/ethernet.md'
+        - 'Ethernet': 'modules/ethernet.md'

 ### Pushing changes to remote as a committer